efarish/portfolio/aws/ecs_service_connect/README.md

 ## Docker Build

-To build the Label Service Docker image, execute the following steps.
+To build the Labeling Service Docker image, execute the following steps.

 First login to AWS using your configured AWS CLI: